ASTM D7053 | Los Angeles Roof Inspection Leak Testing

 Which in turn, frees up space inside the building for additional storage or even office space depending on the building designs.
 Furthermore, it also facilitates solar panel technology in areas where solar installation makes sense.

 A low-slope approach is less material-intensive than comparable steep-slope roofing.
-Which overall, makes low sloped roofing a more cost-effective strategy for large buildings.
+Which overall, it makes low sloped roofing a more cost-effective strategy for large buildings.

 D7053/D7053M – 17 Standard Guide for Determining and Evaluating Causes of Water Leakage of Low-Sloped RoofsOf course, low-slope roofing isn’t without its pitfalls.
 Unlike steep-slope roofing, debris is likely to sit on the roof or be knocked around by gusting winds.
 Low-slope roofing also lends itself to areas of standing water.